Skip to main content

 // Create a new registry key set that holds a collection enchantments

-final RegistryKeySet<@NotNull Enchantment> bestEnchantments = RegistrySet.keySet(
+final RegistryKeySet<Enchantment> bestEnchantments = RegistrySet.keySet(

 RegistryKey.ENCHANTMENT,